aryan877/jc-projects/README.md

 ---

 > **Note**: Vite has become the standard for React development in 2025, replacing Create React App which is now deprecated.
 This setup provides the fastest development experience with modern tooling.

+> **For Project Folders**: Use the "Setup React Project in Existing Folder" commands above to initialize React in any of your existing project directories (01-color-palette-generator, 02-password-generator, etc.).